erdogant/bnlearn/docs/pages/html/_sources/Continuous Data.rst.txt

 Working with Continous data
 =========================================
-Learning Bayesian Networks from continuous data is an challanging task.
+Learning Bayesian Networks from continuous data is a challanging task.
-There are different manner on how to work with continuous or hybrid datasets.
+There are different manner on how to work with continuous and/or hybrid datasets.
 Each manner has their own advantages and disadvantages.

-In ``bnlearn`` there are two automated approaches.
+In ``bnlearn`` the following options are available to work with continuous datasets:

 * 1. Discretize continuous datasets manually using domain knowledge.
 * 2. Discretize continuous datasets using a principled Bayesian discretization method.